The House of Smoke

 Under the cover of dusk, Flisk led Darius and the others through a concealed passageway into Stork City.
-As they entered, Flisk’s tea house came into view, a structure that stood out in the city’s vibrant landscape.
+As they entered, Flisk’s tea house came into view, a structure that stood out in the corner of the city.
 The building was an architectural anomaly, illuminated by soft, warm lanterns that seemed to guard its secrets.

 Inside, the atmosphere was anything but ordinary.
 The air buzzed with chatter, laughter, and the clinking of glasses.
 Diverse patrons mingled, playing games of chance, engaging in whispered conversations, and indulging in pleasures that Stork City’s strict moral codes ostensibly forbade.
 The scent of exotic spices, incense, and tea leaves mingled with the faint aroma of expensive liquors.